Fine Canvas Strap

 What buckle?
 Just slap on a regular, whatever steel grade buckle that is cheapest.
 Print our logo and put on the new range.
 Not for us.
 We do not think you would like that either.

-So, we made it.
-It removed one of the keepers so you can keep them as spare in case the first one spoils in the future.
+The buckle removed the fixed keepers as you longer need it.
 And our stainless steel are 316 L grades.
 Most importantly, this geometry reduces the stress on the strap and your wrist.
 You will forget you are wearing a watch after a while.

 Sizes